the-outcaster/kazeta-plus-theme-creator/README.md

     chmod +x build-appimage.sh
     ./build-appimage.sh
     ```
-    The script will automatically download `appimagetool`, bundle the application, and place the final `.AppImage` file in a new `release/` directory.
+    The script will automatically download `appimagetool`, bundle the application, and place the `.AppImage` in `~/Applications/`.

 ## Acknowledgments